KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-group_2_sd_lab_5th_sem/PROPOSAL.md

 searching products would make this task easy.
 + The software will first ask the login credentials then it will list up various options like view products in warehouse, add new products, delete a product and search for a product.
 ## Build with
-* Python tkinter GUI and MySQL database.
+* Python tkinter GUI and sqlite3 database.

 ## Authors
 * **Sagar Talagatti**